NikSneMC/NikSOS/README.md

 3. Run installation script: `curl -fsSL <https://github.com/NikSneMC/NikSOS/raw/main/install.sh> | sh`.
 4. For an even more consistent experience across your apps, you can import Catppuccin theme config files into certain programs through their graphical user interfaces.
 This includes:

- - Websites in your browser (Vivaldi, Firefox):
+ - Websites in your browser (Vivaldi):
    - Install the Stylus Extension from its [official website](https://add0n.com/stylus.html).
    - Open the extension's settings page and navigate to the Backup section.
    - Click "Import" and select the file `stylus-catppuccin.json`.